 These precast columns demonstrate just how bad the results can be when imitation features literally fall short of original historic fabric.
-When replacement often the best way to accomplish the job correctly and with durable materials.
+When replacement of an element is necessary, it must always match the original as closely as possible.
+Custom work is most often the best way to accomplish the job correctly and with durable materials.

-was properly repaired and repainted as part of a
+The deteriorated portion of the above porch floor was properly repaired and repainted as part of a COA project.